wazo-platform/wazo-platform.org/content/uc-doc/administration/call_recording/index.md

 4. Create a cron job to execute the script weekly

-   The following example will execute the cron each monday at 1:22
+   The following example will execute the cron each Monday at 1:22

    ```
    22 1 * * 1 /usr/local/bin/recording_export.py